 Fortunately, Dr. Weil has spent a lifetime researching nutrition and health, including which forms of nutrients are the most bioactive; that is, have the greatest potential to provide benefits.
 In every case, the form he recommends is the form he specified for the products sold online via the Vitamin Advisor.
+(Dr. Weil donates all of his after-tax profits from royalties from sales of Vitamin Advisor products and Weil Nutritional Supplements directly to the Weil Foundation, an organization dedicated to sustaining the vision of integrative medicine.)

 Here are examples of his chief insights among the major supplement classes:

-Vitamin D: Inexpensive vitamins tend to contain vitamin D2 (ergocalciferol), the kind synthesized by plants.
+- Vitamin D: Inexpensive vitamins tend to contain vitamin D2 (ergocalciferol), the kind synthesized by plants.
 But when humans eat plant-derived D2, it needs to be converted by the body to D3 (choleciferol), the form most readily used by the human body and which skin makes when exposed to ultraviolet light.
-Although Vitamin D2 will contribute to adequate daily intakes, Dr. Weil specifies D3 in his supplements, as this form has been shown to have greater biological activity in human tissue.
+Although vitamin D2 will contribute to adequate daily intakes, Dr. Weil specifies D3 in his supplements, as this form has been shown to have greater biological activity in human tissue.

 "Vitamins and supplements are much like anything else - you generally get what you pay for," says Dr. Weil.
 "But even very expensive vitamins sometimes miss the mark."
 He says that one reason he co-directs the Annual Conference on Nutrition and Health; State of the Science & Clinical Applications, which unites the world's leading nutrition researchers, is that it allows him to get the latest news on the best forms of supplements directly from the researchers who investigate them.